A Level Drama & Theatre Studies

 This course can be combined with additional A Levels or a Sixth Form vocational course.

-A minimum of five GCSEs at grade 4 or above including drama (if taken at GCSE level), or a merit in Level 2 performing arts.
+A minimum of five GCSEs at grade 4 or above including drama (if taken at GCSE level), or a merit in Level 2 Performing Arts.
 Significant extra-curricular performance experience would also be accepted.

-You will have a 9.55am start, one lesson in the morning, one in the afternoon and a guaranteed 4pm finish.
+You will have a 9.55am start, one lesson in the morning, one in the afternoon and a guaranteed 4.00pm finish.
 You will also have at least one morning and one afternoon per week free for private study.

-Copyright 2023 © City of Portsmouth College | Site by Lake Solutions
+Copyright 2025 © City of Portsmouth College | Site by Lake Solutions